TGSXVIII/Mirror_World/README.md

 # Mirror-World
-This is our game Mirror World made by Mads Møller Duly & Jonas Nørgaard Jensen
+This is our game Mirror World